inveniosoftware/docs-invenio-rdm/docs/deploy/index.md

 Independently of your deployment model choice, you will need to run the Flask Python application.
-However, the server bundled with Flask is not meant for production usage.
+However, the server bundled with Flask is not meant for production usage, it is there only to help with the development.
 Therefore, you will need some sort of WSGI HTTP server.
 Common choices are [Gunicorn](https://gunicorn.org) and [uWSGI](http://projects.unbit.it/uwsgi),

 The latter, is the one we use at CERN and it is bundled in the Dockerfile.
-You can find more infomation in the [InvenioRDM Docker images](../maintenance/docker-images.md) section.
+You can find more information in the [InvenioRDM Docker images](../maintenance/docker-images.md) section.

 ### Versioning

-During the lifetime of your service you will develop new features specific to your instance or need to upgrade to a newer version of InvenioRDM.
-This will means that your application code will change and versioning it will help you control which code is actually deployed.
-At CERN we use GitHub tags/release for each version (e.g. v1.0.0).
+During the lifetime of your project or service, you will develop new features specific to your instance or need to upgrade to a newer version of InvenioRDM.
+This means that your application code will change and versioning will help you to control which code is actually deployed.
+At CERN, we use GitHub tags/release for each version (e.g. v1.0.0).

 If you are using container for the deployment, you can automate the image